 N.B., pattern affordances are more useful when designing for tech-savvy audiences because non-tech-savvy people might be unfamiliar with the patterns.

 These affordances indicate an absence of interaction possibilities for certain actions.
-They are typically used to discourage specific actions, prevent errors, or show that an element can’t be acted upon.
+They are typically used to discourage specific actions, prevent errors, or show that an element cannot be acted upon at the present instance.

 When you come across a new object, how do you know the right way to use it?
 You rely on design cues that indicate the object’s intended behavior.
 If you see a light switch, the shape and position indicate that you need to flip it up or down.
 If you see a button, the shape indicates that it can be pressed down.
 And so on.